 Nature has a new contender for the most badass creature: a new species of prehistoric “hell ant” with a metal-infused horn used to puncture and suck the blood of its enemies.

 Scientists have recently described this new species (Linguamyrmex vlad) in the journal Systematic Entomology.
-The “vlad” part of the ant's name is a nod to the 15th-century prince Vlad III, better known as Vlad Dracula, due to its gory dietary habits.
+The “vlad” part of the ant's name is a nod to the 15th-century prince Vlad III, better known as Vlad Dracula, or Vlad the Impaler, due to the ant's gory dietary habits.

 The genus roamed Earth during the Late Cretaceous around 98.8 million years ago.
 It measures just a few millimeters long and was most likely a worker ant.
 Just like most ant species from the Cretaceous, these hell ants belong to an early species that are distinct from the modern lineage of ants.

 This ferocious little specimen was found embedded in amber at a mine in Myanmar's Hukawng Valley, a place famous for its amber deposits.
 Researchers from New Jersey Institute of Technology and the American Museum of Natural History used X-rays, light microscopy, CT scans, and other imaging techniques to inspect the hell ant’s impressive head weaponry.

 Its paddle-shaped horn was likely reinforced with metal particles – yes, metal.
 This, the researchers say, would have helped it cope with the stress and strain it sustained when being used to “pin and potentially puncture soft-bodied prey.”